 Everyone finds the answer to this question for himself, but I have not yet met people who regret a trip to Salzburg.

 Salzburg is an extremely atmospheric city and one of the best places to go in Austria.
-Salzburg made me feel like a traveler in time - the Salzburgers successfully preserved the attributes of the 18th century.
+Even if you decide to spend just one day in Salzburg, it will be a highlight of your trip to Austria.
+Salzburg made me feel like a traveler in time - the Salzburgers successfully preserved the attributes of the 18th century in the city.

 The most visited place in Salzburg is the house and a museum of Wolfgang Amadeus Mozart.